 In general, it takes 2-3 months to receive the cash back and the methods of payment are Paypal, egift card, or a cheque sent to your home.
 If you’re interested in earning cash back with your online Canadian purchases, I’d appreciate it if you would use my referral link here.

 TopCashback is an popular American cash back website with 5,000 different merchants.
 This includes mostly American retailers but they do include some Canadian retailers like Best Buy, Home Depot and Staples so it’s worth comparing with GCR to see has the higher cash back rates.
 There are 3 payout options which include an Amazon.com gift card, PayPal or ACH (Automated Clearing House) direct deposit to an U.S bank account.
 Payout delay time can be up to 14 days but I recently purchased NordVPN service through TopCashback and it took 14 weeks to receive my payout!
 Nonetheless, it’s still a great cash back website and you can join through my referral link here.

 I personally use Tangerine Bank as it’s one of the best online banks in Canada.
 My main draw to this bank was that there are no monthly fees with their chequing and savings accounts, they have an easy to use website and mobile app and it’s FREE to withdraw cash at over 3,500 Scotiabank ATMs in Canada.
 Although they don’t have any physical branches, I still find myself using all their services online and it’s fairly easy to contact their call centre 24/7 if there is a problem.
 There’s free and unlimited debit transactions and pre-authorized payments with their no-fee chequing account and it’s easy to transfer money between accounts.
-As for their savings account, they offer new clients a special introductory offer rate of 2.50% for the first 5 months, followed by 0.25% which is quite competitive compared to the other big banks in Canada.
+Also, they offer clients competitive interest rates on their various savings accounts including TFSA and US$ savings accounts.

 Learn more about Tangerine bank with my full review.